seananderson/covidseir/README.md

 # Bayesian SEIR model to estimate physical-distancing effects

-This is a work in progress based on the model in the preprint [Estimating the impact of COVID-19 control measures using a Bayesian model of physical distancing](https://www.medrxiv.org/content/10.1101/2020.04.17.20070086v1).
+This is a work in progress based on the model in the preprint [Estimating the impact of COVID-19 control measures using a Bayesian model of physical distancing](https://www.medrxiv.org/content/10.1101/2020.04.17.20070086v1) with extensions to include multiple data types and user-friendly helper functions.

+### The model is currently unusable.

 Install the package with: